 Mr. Malcolm Kay is an experienced leader in American and international education, leading schools that offer College Board programs, including the Advanced Placement examination and all International Baccalaureate (IB) programs.
 Malcolm started his international career at the International School of Geneva, a founding IB school, and has contributed to and been involved in the delivery of IB programs for more than 35 years.

-As the founding Superintendent of our sister school, Stamford American International School in Singapore, Malcolm oversaw the growth of the school to a prestigious IB World authorized school with more than 3,000 students from over 65 countries.
+As the founding Superintendent of our sister school, Stamford American International School in Singapore, Malcolm overw the growth of the school to a prestigious IB World authorized school with more than 3,000 students from over 65 countries.
 He also oversaw the first graduating class at the school, sending them to 1st tier universities in the U.S. and around the world, including Jen Kit Ker, one of only 106 international students worldwide to receive an early acceptance from Northwestern University.

 As Superintendent of ACS International Schools in London for 15 years, Malcolm oversaw the growth of the school, based on American and international K-12 education, to a prestigious three school system of more than 2,600 students, representing more than 60 nationalities, and sending graduates to highly reputable universities in the USA and around the world.
 Malcolm also led the development of a new school, ACS Egham International School from site acquisition to fully accredited New England Association of Schools and Colleges (NEASC) and International Baccalaureate status.